×

-30 Best Songs to Learn German with Music
+30 Best Songs to Learn German

+If you learn German with music, your language studies can become that much more fun.
 Learning German with songs that you’d actually hear in Germany can take it to the next level with the added bonus of impressing your German friends.

-Warm up those vocal cords and get ready to sing an eclectic mix of culturally important German songs that native speakers love, from classics to rock, pop and hip hop hits.
+Warm up those vocal cords and get ready to sing an eclectic mix of culturally important German songs that native speakers love, from classics to rock, pop and hip-hop hits.

 1. “Tour de France” by Kraftwerk